gianlucabencomo/PUFSL/journal.md

 as soon as possible.
 Hopefully, I can put in another solid 10 hours this weekend and then finish up the rest of the implmentation in the week that follows.

+04.16.2022
+Right now, featurizer.py is complete, data.py runs but there may be some bugs, config.py is well-organized, and main.py is coming along.
+In data.py, I am successfully able to split the tasks into training and testing tasks.
+However, I am a little bit confused on how the nature of my embeddings should go and how I should run the train loop.
+This is going to take me a pretty sizeable amount of time to figure out, and I am anticipating a ton of bugs.